WordPress-Sandbox/Easy-Peasy-MailChimp-Ajax-Form/readme.txt

 === Easy Peasy MailChimp Ajax Form ===
-Contributors: alessandro.tesoro
+Contributors: alessandro.tesoro, alpipego
 Tags: email, mailchimp, marketing, newsletter, plugin, signup, MailChimp form, MailChimp Newsletter form, MailChimp plugin, ajax mailchimp, mailchimp ajax form
 Requires at least: 3.8
-Tested up to: 4.1
+Tested up to: 4.5.3
-Stable tag: 1.0.5
+Stable tag: 1.0.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The Easy Peasy MailChimp plugin allows you to easily add an ajax powered MailChimp newsletter subscribe form in any page of your WordPress site.

 == Description ==
 The Easy Peasy MailChimp plugin allows you to easily add an ajax powered MailChimp newsletter subscribe form in any page of your WordPress site.
 You can add forms to posts or pages with a shortcode or to template files with PHP tags.
 Simply copy and paste your MailChimp API Key and list ID into the plugin admin settings and you're good to go.

 Using some fancy Ajax technology your users can sign up without the page refreshing, making the process fast, and unobtrusive to the browsing experience.
 The form also comes with plenty of css selectors that allow you to customize the layout of the signup form.

 In addition, the plugin comes with an intelligent templating system that allow you to easily customize the markup of the form if you need to, read the faq section for more information.